Hospitals see near-record numbers of medically-fit patients stuck in beds

 NHS hospitals in England are continuing to see near-record numbers of medically-fit patients unable to be discharged, though ambulance handover delays outside A&Es have improved, figures show.

+The figures come as nurses across England took industrial action for a second consecutive day in an ongoing dispute over pay, with further strikes planned for February.

+The NHS advised anyone seriously injured or ill to phone 999, but to call 111 or visit the 111 website for non-urgent care.

-An average of 14,036 beds last week were taken up by patients who were fit to leave, down slightly from an all-time high of 14,069 the previous week.
+An average of 14,036 beds last week were taken up by patients who were fit to leave, down slightly from an all-time high of 14,069 the previous week, according to NHS England.

 At this point last year, the number stood at 12,498.